Minecraft Java Edition Server Cores.

 Tuinity - https://github.com/Tuinity/Tuinity

-*- Vanilla core is the core of the minecraft server, downloaded from the official site.
+*- The vanilla core is considered to be the Minecraft server core downloaded from the official website.

-*2 - A fork is the use of one program code as a start for another, while the main project can either continue to exist or stop it.
+*2 - Fork is the use of program code as a starting point for another, while the main project can continue to exist or be discontinued.